Journal of Samuel Kiechel

 Apart from the brief journey from Gravesend to Dover, the route from Calais to Antwerp and on to Cologne marked Samuel Kiechel’s first experience of travelling long distances on horseback.
 The quality of the horse was vital for such a trip.
 Having some knowledge of the animal’s physiology and an eye for its worth proved beneficial.
 Samuel Kiechel’s remarks and actions suggest that he was familiar with riding and had at least a basic understanding of horses.
 A key lesson from travelling on horseback was not to buy the cheapest animal to save money.
 However, Kiechel would also find that more expensive, healthy-looking horses could still cause problems.

 The importance of a good horse and the benefit of renting rather than buying became evident when our traveller left Calais.
-Kiechel’s companion, the young Dutchman, had purchased a cheap horse to cut costs.
+Kiechel’s other companion, the young Dutchman, had purchased a cheap horse to cut costs.
 The road from Calais was poor, and after about two miles, the young man’s horse showed signs of lameness.
 Within the following hour, the animal fell three times.
-On the third fall, the travellers struggled to get the horse to stand again.
+On the third fall, the travellers struggled to get the horse back to its feet.
 After this, the young Dutchman no longer dared to ride and instead led the horse by hand.

 Due to these setbacks, the messenger decided not to waste more time and continued alone.
 Stuck with a lame horse and perhaps feeling a little anxious, the young Dutchman asked Kiechel to stay with him until they reached a settlement.
 Kiechel placed the young man’s bag on his horse, and they walked for half an hour until they spotted a cottage.
 There, the young man paid a peasant to take the horse back to Calais, while he chose to continue on foot.
 Kiechel remarked that he doubted the horse would reach the city.
 The land was ravaged, and the population impoverished by the prolonged war.
 He believed the local peasantry survived mainly through theft and robbery.

 Our traveller accompanied the young man for a while longer until they reached a point on the road where a footpath branched off to one side.
 The path was too narrow for Kiechel’s horse, and the two men parted ways.
-Samuel Kiechel then hurried on, as it was already late in the afternoon.
+Our traveller then hurried on, as it was already late in the afternoon.
 His destination was still far away, and he did not know the way.
-Moreover, the road was particularly rough due to the time of year.
+Moreover, the road was particularly rough at that time of year.
 Christmas was just a month away.

 Eventually, Kiechel arrived at an inn outside the town of Saint-Omer after dark.
 Inside the inn, he found his other companion, the messenger, and both men decided to reunite and continue together.